gunjanghate/GitGenie/Readme.md

 **GitGenie** is an intelligent command-line interface (CLI) tool designed to simplify and automate Git workflows.
 It handles common Git operations like committing, branch management, staging, and pushing, while optionally integrating AI-generated commit messages using Google Gemini.
 This comprehensive documentation details all features, configurations, and functionality implemented to date.

+## What's New

+- Interactive Command Palette: running `gg` with no arguments opens a menu to pick actions; it shows the exact command it will run.
+- Shortcuts: `gg b`, `gg s`, `gg wt`, `gg cl` for fast branch/worktree/clone flows.
+- Auto-Detect Commit Type: in non-genie mode, if you don’t pass `--type`, the CLI infers a sensible commit type from the diff.
+- Non-interactive flags:
+  - `--no-branch` skips the branch prompt and commits directly to `main`.
+  - `--push-to-main` pushes automatically.
+If you’re on a feature branch, it merges into `main` and pushes; if you’re on `main`, it just pushes.

 ## Quick Start

 ### Installation